 Certain businesses have a natural sales flow, receiving leads from marketing campaigns or client referrals.
 These prospects are nurtured through conversations and eventually become paying customers.
 However, many businesses struggle with a disorganized sales process because they overlook the importance of the sales pipeline stages.

-To address this goal, businesses should build a sales pipeline.
-This insight becomes instrumental in strategically growing the company’s sales.
+To address this challenge, you should build a sales pipeline.
+This insight becomes instrumental in strategically growing your company’s sales.
 Sales managers can leverage the stages of the sales pipeline to establish a structured and disciplined approach to sales.

 This article will provide the ultimate guide to understanding the sales pipeline and its various stages.